kimia-zahed/hamiltonian_neural_network/README.md

 Research shows baseline neural network (usual multilayer perceptron(MLP) neural networks) can not show conservation of energy and it will make false predictions but the hamiltonian neural network can understand physics lows (like conservation of energy)  and make corect predictions.

-Our results for mass-spring and ideal pendulum can be seen here they show a good conformity the results of mane article
+Our results for mass-spring and ideal pendulum can be seen here they show a good conformity the results of maine article

  ### mass-spring system
 ![Test Image 7](https://github.com/kimia-zahed/hamiltonian_neural_network/blob/main/picture_massSpring/hamiltonyPerTime_massSpringHNN.jpg)